-If a parent cannot pick up his child, then someone on the release information may do so with a phone call or note/email from the parent informing the daycare of the change in pick up assuming that the person picking up in on our release information list.
+If a parent cannot pick up his child, then someone on the release information may do so with a phone call or note/email from the parent informing the daycare of the change in pick up assuming that the person picking up in on our release information list as authorized by the parent/guardian.
 We will not release the child to anyone who is not on the list on our release or without permission from a parent.
-If verbal permission is given by the parent over the phone, it is documented by the person receiving the phone call and the parent has to write down the name of person who can be added to the list of release/emergency pick up the next day.
+If verbal permission is given by the parent over the phone or in person, it is documented by the person receiving the phone call or verbal information in the daily communication record log.
 You can also email any change in release contact to info@blueelephantdaycare.com.